 Test your emails' open rates by sending an email to half your list on a certain day and time and the other half on a different day and/or time.
 Plan to send future emails at the winning time.
 This type of A/B testing can also be used to find the subject line that prompts the most email opens.

 After a lead runs their course through your personalized campaign, you can move them into a generic bucket where they receive your newsletter, which offers advice, product updates, and industry trends.

 The more value you provide the lead in your nurturing campaign, the more they will come to trust and depend on your brand.
 So, along with these tips, remember that consistency is critical.

-There are typically between 5-7 emails that are sent as part of an email nurturing campaign.
+There are typically 5–7 emails that are sent as part of an email nurturing campaign.
 These emails are often behavior-based, having automatic triggers that send the emails to leads who express certain interests or take certain online actions.
-Afterward, unengaged or less-engaged leads are rolled into a drip campaign for ongoing nurturing.
+Afterward, unengaged or less engaged leads are rolled into a drip campaign for ongoing nurturing.

-Lead nurturing emails should be sent at least six days apart (so leads aren't annoyed), and no longer than once a month (so leads don't forget about you).
+Lead nurturing emails should be sent at least six days apart (so leads aren't annoyed) and no less than once a month (so leads don't forget about you).
 A good rule of thumb is to send one nurture email a week.

 An email nurturing campaign is an automated series of emails sent to interested leads based on online behaviors, such as website visits, email opens, email clicks, and more.
 There are typically 5–7 emails in a nurturing sequence with the goal of priming the lead to make a purchase.

 Email nurturing campaigns are preset email sequences that give leads valuable content based on their interests.
 All of this giving is meant to build enough trust with the lead for them to accept your ultimate CTA, typically to make a purchase or meet with a salesperson.
-So, hold back on the salesy language and focus most on trying to help your recipients.
+So, hold back on the salesy language and plan out a series of emails that show your interest in helping your recipients.